Inequalities and school curriculum: Informing policy on widening access to higher education and promoting social mobility

 This pioneering body of research has a) raised awareness of role of curriculum choices in contributing to social inequalities and b) informed the Scottish Government’s (SG) strategy for achieving its goal of reducing inequalities in university access.

-This impact has been achieved through wide dissemination of the research to policymakers and practitioners in 7 journal articles, 2 book chapters, various research briefings, numerous media reports and presentations at AQMeN events (such as those linked to above) to approximately 380 key Scottish policymakers, practitioners and academics through knowledge exchange events.
+This impact has been achieved through wide dissemination of the research to policymakers and practitioners in seven journal articles, two book chapters, various research briefings, numerous media reports and presentations at AQMeN events (such as those linked to above) to approximately 380 key Scottish policymakers, practitioners and academics through knowledge exchange events.

 The research was also cited in a speech by Education Secretary Michael Gove at the 2015 Policy Exchange Education Conference stating: